sean-stanley/FoodCoop/app/lib/bower_components/angular-cropme/README.md

 Alternatively, if you're using bower, you can add this to your component.json (or bower.json):

-		"angular-cropme": "~0.1.7"
+		"angular-cropme": "0.2.2"

 Or simply run

 		bower install angular-cropme

-Add the dependencies to your html:
+Check the dependencies to your html (unless you're using wiredep):

 		<script src="components/angular/angular.js"></script>
 		<script src="components/angular-sanitize/angular-sanitize.js"></script>
-		<script src="components/angular-route/angular-route.js"></script>
 		<script src="components/angular-touch/angular-touch.js"></script>
 		<script src="components/angular-superswipe/superswipe.js"></script>

-And add this to your HTML:
+And (unless you're using wiredep):

 		<script src="components/angular-cropme/cropme.js"></script>

+And the css:

 		<link rel="stylesheet" href="components/angular-cropme/cropme.css">